Skip to content

 Vulnerability overview

-React Server Components (RSC) communicate with the server through a serialization protocol called Flight.
+React Server Components (RSC) talk to the server through a serialization protocol called Flight.
 When the browser loads a page or fetches server components, it sends Flight requests to the root endpoint.

 Intercepting requests with Burp Suite